Pharmacy Technology

 Semester Hours 3

 This course provides the student’s first exposure to pharmacies and hospitals.
-Lecture and demonstrations in laboratory settings are utilized to acquaint the student with standard operating procedures at participating facilities.
+Lectures and demonstrations in laboratory settings are utilized to acquaint the student with standard operating procedures at participating facilities.
 Both retail and hospital pharmacy situations and job skills are addressed.
-Upon completion, students should be able to apply technical skills and organization knowledge in support of pharmacists in these settings.
+Upon completion, students should be able to apply technical skills and organizational knowledge to support pharmacists in these settings.

 PHM 212: Clinical Practicum II